 If you still don’t believe this, that law enforcement can color otherwise innocent statements you make in a way to make you seem guilty, rent My Cousin Vinny.
 In response to the sheriff’s questions about when Ralph Maccio’s character supposedly shot the clerk, he parrots back, “I shot the clerk?
 I shot the clerk?”
 But when the Sheriff testifies he simply states that the defendant told him, “I shot the clerk.
 I shot the clerk.”

 The moment you find out that you are the target or the subject of a police investigation, you need to call myself, Howard Kurtz, or my partner, Seth Blum, immediately.
 Our telephone number is 919-832-7700.
 If the number isn’t in your phone already, put it on speed dial now.
 Tell the police that you wish to speak with your attorneys at Kurtz & Blum, PLLC.
 Do not simply believe what the law enforcement officers tell you.
 They are allowed to lie to prod you into saying things that you ought not say.
 Instead, tell them you do not wish to speak with them without your attorneys present.

 It’s possible after we discussed the case that we might wish to arrange a time when we can sit down and discuss the matter with law enforcement.
 But that is a decision for us to make together, after and only after a thorough discussion of the facts in your case.
 Call us before you say anything at all.
 We can help.

 For further information, please see our page on if you should talk to the police.

-Our criminal defense attorneys help people throughout Wake County, North Carolina.
+Our experienced criminal defense attorneys help people throughout Wake County, North Carolina.
 We frequently handle offenses arising out of the following cities: Wendell, Garner, Raleigh, Cary, New Hope, Apex, Wake Forest, Knightdale, Zebulon, Holly Springs, Morrisville, Fuquay-Varina and Rolesville.